placeholder

 The Mersey Basin includes the cities of Liverpool, Manchester and Salford which, in total, cover an area of over 125 square miles.

-Issues to watercourses presented by urban areas include pollution, litter, sediment and flood risk.
+Issues for watercourses in urban areas include pollution, litter, sediment and flood risk.
 The top five urban diffuse pollution issues are:

 The Mersey Rivers Trust aims to tackle these issues through river surveys, interventions, public engagement and ongoing monitoring.